 This article is copied from Terry Talks Nutrition. www.terrytalksnutrition.com

 Do your knees hurt?
 Are stairs starting to be a misery?
-Most people respond to the knee and joint pain by taking over-the-counter pain relievers like aspirin, acetaminophen, or ibuprofen.
+Most people respond to knee and joint pain by taking over-the-counter pain relievers like aspirin, acetaminophen, or ibuprofen.
 But those options take a tremendous toll on the stomach and liver and have life-threatening, adverse effects.
 They reduce pain, but at a price.
 There is a much better answer to restore your knee health.

 Terry’s Bottom Line: